MicrosoftDocs/power-platform/power-virtual-agents/advanced-end-user-authentication.md

 If you have logic that uses the `AuthToken` variable (for example, to connect to a back-end system using a flow to retrieve a user's information), it should go under this path.

 ### Failure path
 The failure path equates to any condition other than `IsLoggedIn = True`.
-In most cases this is because the user failed to sign in, used the wrong password, or canceled the sign-in experience as provided by the identity provider.
+In most cases this is because the user failed to sign in, used the wrong password, or canceled the sign-in experience.

 You should add any logic you might want to treat this case.
 As an example, we have provided options for retrying or to [escalate to a live agent](how-to-handoff.md).
 You should customize this for your particular scenario and usage.

 ## Testing your topic

-You should test your topic using a real user configured in your identity provider.
+You should [test your topic](getting-started-create-topics.md) using a real user configured in your identity provider.
 Ensure both the sign-in success and failure paths are exercised, so there are no surprises if your user fails to sign in or there is an error with the identity provider's sign-in experience.